Fast Similarity Sketching: Abstract

 \section{Abstract}

-We consider the \emph{Similarity Sketching} problem: Given a universe $[u] = \{0,\ldots, u-1\}$ we want a random function $S$ mapping subsets $A\subseteq [u]$ into vectors $S(A)$ of size $t$, such that similarity is preserved.
-More precisely: Given sets $A,B\subseteq [u]$, define $X_i = [S(A)[i] = S(B)[i]]$ and $X = \sum_{i\in [t]} X_i$.
-We want to have $\Ep{X} = t\cdot J(A,B)$, where $J(A,B) = |A\cap B|/|A\cup B|$ and furthermore to have strong concentration guarantees (i.e. Chernoff-style bounds) for $X$.
+We consider the \emph{Similarity Sketching} problem: Given a universe $[u] = \{0,\ldots, u-1\}$ we want a random function $S$ mapping subsets $A\subseteq [u]$ into vectors $S(A)$ of size $t$, such that the Jaccard similarity $J(A,B) = |A\cap B|/|A\cup B|$ between sets $A$ and $B$ is preserved.
+More precisely, define $X_i = [S(A)[i] = S(B)[i]]$ and $X = \sum_{i\in [t]} X_i$.
+We want $\Ep{X_i}=J(A,B)$, and we want $X$ to be strongly concentrated around $\Ep{X} = t \cdot J(A,B)$ (i.e. Chernoff-style bounds).
 This is a fundamental problem which has found numerous applications in data mining, large-scale classification, computer vision, similarity search, etc. via the classic MinHash algorithm.
 The vectors $S(A)$ are also called \emph{sketches}.
+Strong concentration is critical, for often we want to sketch many sets $B_1,\ldots,B_n$ so that we later, for a query set $A$, can find (one of) the most similar $B_i$.
+It is then critical that no $B_i$ looks much more similar to $A$ due to errors in the sketch.

 The seminal \emph{$t\times$MinHash} algorithm uses $t$ random hash functions $h_1,\ldots, h_t$, and stores $\left ( \min_{a\in A} h_1(A),\ldots, \min_{a\in A} h_t(A) \right )$ as the sketch of $A$.
 The main drawback of MinHash is, however, its $O(t\cdot |A|)$ running time, and finding a sketch with similar properties and faster running time has been the subject of several papers.
 Addressing this, Li et al.~[NIPS'12] introduced \emph{one permutation hashing (OPH)}, which creates a sketch of size $t$ in $O(t + |A|)$ time, but with the drawback that possibly some of the $t$ entries are ``empty'' when $|A| = O(t)$.
 One could argue that sketching is not necessary in this case, however the desire in most applications is to have \emph{one} sketching procedure that works for sets of all sizes.
 Therefore, filling out these empty entries is the subject of several follow-up papers initiated by Shrivastava and Li~[ICML'14].
 However, these ``densification'' schemes fail to provide good concentration bounds exactly in the case $|A| = O(t)$, where they are needed.